-- More than 90 percent of samples of strawberries, apples, cherries, spinach, nectarines, and kale tested positive for residues of two or more pesticides.
+- More than 90% of samples of strawberries, apples, cherries, spinach, nectarines and leafy greens tested positive for residues of two or more pesticides.

-- On average, kale and spinach samples had 1.1 to 1.8 times as much pesticide residue by weight than any other crop tested
+- On average, spinach samples had 1.8 times as much pesticide residue by weight as any other crop tested.

 - Sweet corn